azdavis/azdavis.net/posts/en/pl-idea-tooling.md

 will eventually allow Sorbet to typecheck individual packages, instead of the whole codebase.

-Sorbet could, for instance, note that a new module added in a package is not exported to other packages.
+Eventually, Sorbet could note that a new module added in a package is not exported to other packages.
 It can thus safely re-typecheck only files in the package, not any of the other hundreds or thousands of unchanged packages.